FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 \subsection{Rate-Distortion Performance}

-We measure the predictive loss by the drop in top-1 accuracy using the ImageNet validation set for the standard classification task with 1000 categories.
-Analogously, we measure filesizes of the entropy-coded binaries to calculate the average bpp. \Cref{fig:rdcurveilsvrc} shows rate-distortion curves with the Swin-B backbone.
+We measure the predictive loss by the drop in top-1 accuracy from \Cref{tab:bboverview} using the ImageNet validation set for the standard classification task with 1000 categories.
+Analogously, we measure filesizes of the entropy-coded binaries to calculate the average bpp.
+To demonstrate that we can accommodate a non-CNN backbone with a CNN encoder, we start with a Swin-B implementation of FrankenSplit. \Cref{fig:rdcurveilsvrc} shows r-d curves with the Swin-B backbone.
 The architecture of FrankenSplit-FP (FS-FP) and FrankenSplit-SGFP (FS-SGFP) are identical.
 We train both models with the loss functions derived in \Cref{subsec:endtoendopt}.
-The difference is that FS-SGFP is saliency guided, i.e., FS-FP represents the suboptimal HD training method and is an ablation to our proposed solution.
+The difference is that FS-SGFP is saliency-guided, i.e., FS-FP represents the pure HD training method and is an ablation to the saliency-guided distortion.